tekumara/notes/pre-commit.md

 * Can run hooks only on the changed files
 * Has some nice formatters for python, eg: [double-quote-string-fixer](https://github.com/pre-commit/pre-commit-hooks#double-quote-string-fixer) to convert double to single quotes.

+## Cache

+Non-system hooks are downloaded and cached in *~/.cache/pre-commit/repo**. `additional_dependencies` for local hooks will also be stored here.

 ## Gotchas

-Hooks run in their own isolated virtualenv.
 If you need something to run inside your project's virtualenv (eg: pylint, pyright to identify valid imports) then run it as a local [system hook](https://pre-commit.com/#system).

-pre-commit will automatically download and cache non-local hooks.
+## Config

+`types: [python]` only run the hook when python files change.
+`pass_filenames: false` don't pass file names to the hook entry point.
+By default, changed file names will be passed in batches.
+If there are lots of files, your hook entry point will run multiple times.

 ## Running hooks independently